Democratic backsliding: Asia

-Democratic backsliding can be observed in some parts of Asia.
+Democratic backsliding is occurring in some parts of Asia.
 According to Our World in Data, the region's average democracy score has fallen 0.45 points in the decade from 2014 to 2024; the world average fell 0.38 points in the same timeframe.
-The COVID-19 pandemic is often held to have contributed to these trends, as national leaders made use of the "securitization of social issues" to justify authoritarian practices and suspension of rights as sacrifices in the "war" against the pandemic; the most famous example of this is China's "Zero-COVID" policy.
+The COVID-19 pandemic is often held to have contributed to these trends, as national leaders made use of the "securitization of social issues" to justify authoritarian practices and suspension of rights as sacrifices in the "war" against the pandemic.

 Various external factors are often credited with the democratic backsliding, and accompanying hardening of authoritarian regimes, in the region, including the rising influence of China and other authoritarian states, the decline of democracy promotion by the US and other actors, and the worldwide increase in misinformation and political polarization due to social media.
 Some scholars, however, consider domestic factors to be more significant causally.
 Regardless of causation, multiple forms of democratic backsliding can be observed to have taken place in East Asia from the mid-2010s to the present.

-Executive aggrandizement can be found in the Philippines, Indonesia, and South Korea, albeit in differing forms.
-Duterte's "War on Drugs", which is a specific form of aggrandizement referred to as grievance-fueled illiberalism, resulted in an expansion of executive and police power.
-Rodrigo Duterte emphasized the threat of criminal drug activity and the failure of the establishment to punish those responsible, and was elected on promises to make sure drug criminals were punished; the resulting campaign has resulting in the deaths of over 12,000 Filipinos, at least 2,555 of which can be attributed to the Philippine National Police, and which some human rights organizations say could amount to crimes against humanity.
+Executive aggrandizement may be found in the Philippines, Indonesia, and South Korea, albeit in differing forms.
+Duterte's "war on drugs," which is a specific form of aggrandizement referred to as grievance-fueled illiberalism, resulted in an expansion of executive and police power.
+Rodrigo Duterte emphasized the threat of criminal drug activity and the failure of the establishment to punish those responsible, and was elected on promises to make sure drug criminals were punished; the resulting campaign has resulted in the deaths of over 12,000 Filipinos, at least 2,555 of which can be attributed to the Philippine National Police, and which some human rights organizations say could amount to crimes against humanity.
 Meanwhile, Joko Widodo expanded executive power and military influence in Indonesia to the point where he was compared with its infamous dictator Suharto.
-On December 3, 2024, South Korea's then-President Yoon declared martial law and attempted to disband its representative body in an instance of executive aggrandizement specifically referred to as opportunistic authoritarianism.
+On 3 December 2024, South Korea's then-President Yoon declared martial law and attempted to disband its representative body in an instance of executive aggrandizement specifically referred to as opportunistic authoritarianism.
 Yoon's coup was thwarted by the strength of South Korea's democratic institutions, and he is currently facing a criminal trial for charges of insurrection.

-The 2021 military coup in Myanmar is an example of "Entrenched-Interest Revanchism," in which an entrenched interest group displaced by a country's democratic transition use undemocratic means to reassert its claims.
-Myanmar experienced elite-driven democratization between 2011 and 2015, and held its first general elections in 2015, resulting in a victory for the National League for Democracy (NLD).
+The 2021 military coup in Myanmar is an example of "Entrenched-Interest Revanchism," in which an entrenched interest group displaced by a country's democratic transition uses undemocratic means to reassert its claims.
+Myanmar experienced elite-driven democratization between 2011 and 2015 and held its first general elections in 2015, resulting in a victory for the National League for Democracy (NLD).
 The NLD won an even greater margin of victory over the military's proxy party in the 2020 elections, which prompted a 2021 coup that re-established military rule through a military junta.
 The military government has since engaged in an ethnic-cleansing campaign against the country's Rohingya minority.